Chinese input method: History

 Despite its steeper learning curve, this method remains popular in Chinese communities that use traditional Chinese characters, such as Hong Kong and Taiwan; the method allows very precise input, thus allowing users to type more efficiently and quickly, provided they are familiar with the fairly complicated rules of the method.
 It was the first method that allowed users to enter more than a hundred Chinese characters per minute.
 Its popularity is also helped by its omnipresence on traditional Chinese computer systems, since Chu gave up his patent in 1982, stating that it should be part of the cultural asset.
 Developers of Chinese systems can adopt it freely, and users do not have the hassle of it being absent on devices with Chinese support.
 Cangjie input programs supporting a large CJK character set have been developed.

 All methods have their strengths and weaknesses.
 The pinyin method can be learned rapidly but its maximum input rate is limited.
 The Wubi method takes longer to learn, but expert typists can enter text much more rapidly with it than with phonetic methods.
 However, Wubi is proprietary, and a version of it has become freely available only after its inventor lost a patent lawsuit in 1997.

 Due to these complexities, there is no "standard" method.

 By 1989, bopomofo and pinyin were available for the IBM PC.
-In mainland China, pinyin methods such as Sogou Pinyin and Google Pinyin are the most popular.
-In Taiwan, use of Cangjie, Dayi, Boshiamy, and bopomofo predominate; and in Hong Kong and Macau, the Cangjie is most often taught in schools, while a few schools teach CKC Chinese Input System.
+In mainland China, pinyin methods such as Sogou Pinyin are the most popular.
+In Taiwan, use of bopomofo input predominates; and in Hong Kong and Macau, the Cangjie is most often taught in schools, while a few schools teach CKC Chinese Input System.

 Other methods include handwriting recognition, OCR and speech recognition.
 The computer itself must first be "trained" before the first or second of these methods are used; that is, the new user enters the system in a special "learning mode" so that the system can learn to identify their handwriting or speech patterns.
 The latter two methods are used less frequently than keyboard-based input methods and suffer from relatively high error rates, especially when used without proper "training", though higher error rates are an acceptable trade-off to many users.